sivark06/k8s_playground/readme.md

   - Use private cluster and Cloud NAT

 #### License
-- MIT (or add your preferred license)
+- GNU General Public License v3.0

 #### Credits
 - Kubernetes on GKE with Terraform